 Lidl nappies price comparison

-Lidl nappies are some of the cheapest nappies on the market, with prices similar to that of Aldi and own-brand offerings from the likes of Asda, Sainsbury's and Tesco.
-Its nappies come in at between 7-9p per nappy, and it's a good idea to look out for Lidl offers to take advantage of them where possible.
+Lidl nappies are some of the cheapest on the market, with prices similar to that of Aldi and own-brand offerings from the likes of Asda, Sainsbury's and Tesco.
+Its nappies cost 4p to 11p each, depending on nappy size, whereas some Pampers nappies can cost more than 30p each.
+Lidl nappies can't be bought online, so these might only be a viable option if you have a Lidl store nearby.

 How to save money on disposable nappies